Janelle Taylor, A Queen of Romance Books

 Zebra’s Superstar Romance Author

-Indeed, a surefire sign that Taylor was one of the genre’s superstars were the artists who designed covers for her books.
+Indeed, a surefire sign that Taylor was one of the genre’s superstars were her covers.
+Only the best artists designed covers for her books.
 Walter Popp famously did the artwork for her first few books.
-Artists like Elaine Gignilliat, the ubiquitous Pino, and Janelle’s friend Elaine Duillo would paint many gorgeous covers for her books.
+Artists like Elaine Gignilliat, the ubiquitous Pino, and Janelle’s friend Elaine Duillo would paint many gorgeous covers as well for Taylor.

-Janelle Taylor has over 50 books with 60 million copies in print.
-She is best known for her Gray Eagle series and Lakota, Moondust, and Lakota Skies novels.
+Taylor is best known for her Gray Eagle series and Lakota, Moondust, and Lakota Skies novels.
 Her books have been translated into 50 different languages.

 Life Before Romance

 Janelle Diane Williams was born June 28, 1944, in Athens, Georgia.
-She graduated from Athens High School in 1962 and spent the next three years as an orthodontic nurse in Athens.
+She graduated from Athens High School in 1962.
+Taylor spent the next three years as an orthodontic nurse in Athens.
 In 1965, she married Michael Taylor.
-Two daughters, Angela and Alisha, were the happy results of their marriage.
+They had two daughters, Angela and Alisha, as the happy results of their marriage.

 From 1969 through 1972, Taylor worked as an orthodontic nurse.
-Over the next few years, she would work and spend time furthering her education.
-In 1980 she enrolled in Augusta State University.
+Over the next few years, she worked on furthering her education.
+In 1980 she enrolled at Augusta State University.
+She never expected that her career would be a writer.

 The Queen of Ecstasy and ‘Dust

 The hefty romances told the tale of a white frontierswoman named Alisha Sinclair and her Native American warrior lover, Gray Eagle.
-The books were bestsellers and would be the first two in a series of nine novels about Alisha and Gray Eagle and their progeny.
+Not only were they bestsellers, but they would be the first in a series of nine novels.
+The saga of Alisha, Gray Eagle, and their progeny were enormous hits.

 Many other romances followed for Zebra, such as Love Me With Fury, Golden Torment, and Destiny’s Temptress.